PsyTeachR/mcs-conv/docs/03-loading-data.md

 #### Finished!

 There is no portfolio assessment this week, instead, use the time to get comfortable with what we've covered already and revise the activities and support materials presented so far if needed.
-If you're feeling comfortable with R, you can work your way through this book at your own pace or push yourself by using the additional resources highlighted in \@ref(ref3).
+If you're feeling comfortable with R, you can work your way through this book at your own pace or push yourself by using the additional resources highlighted in Programming Basics.

 If you're using the R server, we strongly recommend that you download a copy of any files you have been working on so that you have a local back-up.